EDUC 101. The Teaching Profession. (2 Credits)

 EDUC 225.
 Learning and Development: The Psychological and Developmental Contexts of Education.
 (4 Credits)

 Overview of the major theories, concepts, issues, data, and research methodologies used in understanding how children from birth through adolescence learn and grow.
 Various theories of learning are examined and the impact of typical growth stages on learning is assessed.
 Not open to freshmen without consent of instructor.
-Corequisite: EDUC 225L or EDUC 521L.
+Pre or Corequisite: EDUC 225L or EDUC 521L.

 Tags: SI